francos91/cold-chain-api/README.md

 - Western Cape orange cold store airlock research
 - Gauteng last-mile delivery temperature studies
 - Refrigeration performance at Johannesburg altitude (1,750m)

+## Thermal Profile & GPS Route Analysis
+The **Thermal Profile** tab provides an Industrial Engineering diagnostic tool that allows logistics managers to:

+- **Visualize temperature curves**: See a shipment's 2‑hour temperature journey with the average curve for its status (delivered, delayed, in-transit, or at‑warehouse) for context.
+- **Detect breaches**: Identify exactly when and where a shipment exceeded the 8°C threshold.
+- **Analyze GPS routes**: View the shipment's route on an OpenStreetMap, colored by temperature, with start (🟢) and end (🔴) markers.
+- **Compare to average**: Instantly see whether a shipment is warmer or cooler than the typical shipment with the same status.

+**Example Insight**: A shipment that breaches at `0 minutes` indicates it was loaded warm at the origin—pointing to poor pre‑cooling procedures rather than in‑transit issues.
+This level of analysis enables targeted corrective actions.

 ## ML-Powered Delay Prediction (LaDe Integration)
 To move beyond random assignment of delays, the system integrates a **delay prediction model trained on the LaDe dataset**—a publicly available, industrial-scale last-mile delivery dataset from China containing **4.5 million real deliveries** across multiple cities.